arges/kgraft-examples/README.md

 kgraft-examples
 ---------------

-A set of example kgraft patches.
+A way to build the kgraft samples easily and additional scripts.

 Install anything you need to build a kernel module.
-Then type 'make'.
+Then type `make`.

 Insert the module:
-sudo insmod kgraft-example.ko
+`sudo insmod kgraft_patcher.ko`

 Check dmesg, and you'll need to wait for everything to converge.